 I am currently working at the School of Chinese as a Second Language, Peking University.
 I completed my Ph.D in linguistics at Utrecht Institute of Linguistics, Utrecht University in 2018.

-My research focuses on language processing and use by both native and non-native speakers.
-Applying eye-tracking techniques (both online reading and visual world paradigms), behavioural and survey methods, as well as corpus-based analysis, I explore questions such as: (a) How subjectivity is constructed and comprehended in discourse; (b) How linguistic information interact with visual contexts and world knowledge in causal inference; (c) What are the influencing factors of perspective-taking in real-time language communication; (d) How Chinese constructions (e.g. Ba construction, result constructions, classifiers) are acquired and processed by L1 and L2 speakers?
+My research focuses on discourse processing and pragmatics of native and non-native language users.
+Applying eye-tracking techniques (both online reading and visual world paradigms), behavioural and survey methods, in combination with corpus data, I explore questions and topics such as: (a) how subjectivity and causality are represented and comprehended in discourse; (b) how linguistic information interact with visual contexts and world knowledge in causal inference; (c) perspective-taking in real-time language communication; (d) the processing of Chinese constructions (e.g. Ba construction, result constructions, classifiers) by L1 and L2 speakers.

 - The use of perspective markers and connectives in expressing subjectivity: Evidence from collocational analyses

 - Causal connectives as indicators of source information: Evidence from the visual world paradigm

 - Causal connectives and perspective markers in Chinese: The encoding and processing of subjectivity in discourse